by Michael Kling | June 16, 2019

 In this recently decided case, a lucky couple and their children were named beneficiaries of an asset protection trust established by the wife’s parents in 2009.
 Several years after the trust was established, the husband and wife transferred one of their own properties into the trust.
 In the ensuing years, the husband and wife made several more transfers of assets into the trust.
 After eight years, the husband and wife had transferred several millions worth of property and business interests into the asset protection trust.
 The settlors of the trust, on the other hand, funded the trust with $1,500.

 What triggered the court case was the husband’s 2017 Chapter 7 bankruptcy filing.
 At that point, the husband and wife claimed the trust assets were protected from creditors because it was a third-party spendthrift trust.
-The distinction is that a third-party asset protection trust is “settled” (set up, or established) by someone other than the beneficiaries, as compared to a first-party trust in which the settlor and the beneficiary is the same person.
+The distinction is that a third-party asset protection trust is “settled” (set up or established) by someone other than the beneficiaries, as compared to a first-party trust in which the settlor and the beneficiary are the same people.
 The Bankruptcy Trustee challenged this point, in addition to making other claims to invalidate the asset protection trust.

 While the issue is a technical one, it boils down to whether a third-party can set up an asset protection trust that will extend asset protections over additional assets transferred into that trust—even if such later contributions are made by the beneficiaries themselves.
 The Texas court said, “No.”